-In the summer of 2008 I had a small but powerful epiphany.
-Maybe you will hear something familiar inside of this story as well.
+In the summer of 2008 I had a small but powerful epiphany that helped me get a glimpse of how to accomplish goals more quickly and easily.
+Maybe you will hear something useful inside this story as well.

 I had made it a goal for the summer to run all the way up a massively steep hill near my apartment in Arlington, VA.
 After months of trying I was still only able to get three quarters the way up before having to stop and walk.